ymendel/fsevents/README.txt

       stream.stop

-  A stream can also be invalidated and release it.
+  A stream can also be invalidated and released.

       stream.invalidate

       stream.release

       stream.shutdown  # stops, invalidates, and releases the stream

   From what I can tell, entering the run loop requires an interrupt to get back out.
 Bear that in mind.